nicole-hucke/GEOS505-Fall2022/README.md

 ## Nicole Hucke - Email: [nicole-hucke@hotmail.com](mailto:nicole-hucke@hotmail.com)

-Goals for the semester:
+My goals for the semester:
-1.
+1. Enhance my coding skills[^1]
-2.
-3.
+   [^1]: (by being more proficient in troubleshooting, reading library documentation and getting used to backing my code up on GitHub)
+3. Learn about new packages applied to earth and environmental science and
+4.

 ## SMART Goals